-This course focuses on the impact of managed care on healthcare consumers, purchasers, payors and providers.
-Various managed care programs, products, models, strategies, and financing are identified and studied.
-Specific emphasis is placed on integrated delivery system development, risk contracting, capitation, contract administration and regulatory compliance.
-Physician-hospital models are studied as well as MSOs, PSOs and SDOs.
+A course designed to study the foundations and impact of managed care on healthcare consumers, purchasers, payors and providers.
+Various managed care programs, products, models, strategies and financing are identified.
+Specific emphasis is placed on authorizing laws, contractual and antitrust issues, risk assessment, contract development, data management, contract negotiations and administration.

-Internship in Health Administration 3 (Prerequisite, 21 core credits completed) A field-work placement in a staff or administrative position which is usually completed during a regular academic session.
+Internship in Health Administration

+(Prerequisite, 21 core credits completed) A field-work placement in a staff or administrative position which is usually completed during a regular academic session.
 A semester project and preceptor designation is required.